 When entering the Chinese market, some foreign companies attempt to use the same business and marketing tactics that have worked for them elsewhere.
 Many underestimate the need for market research, which helps localize marketing tactics, prior to entry.

 About 92 percent of top luxury brands in China now have an account on the messaging app WeChat, compared to only about half that in 2014.
-This puts WeChat on par with Weibo, a popular Chinese microblogging site, on which about 94 percent of luxury brands have an account.
+In this article, we examine the innovative methods luxury brands are using to market their products on WeChat.

-Despite the positive outlook for cloud computing, China’s complex and restrictive regulations governing data and internet services make entering the rapidly expanding market a complicated process.
+Despite the positive industry outlook for cloud computing, China’s complex and restrictive regulations governing data and internet services make entering the rapidly expanding market a complicated process.
 In this article, we outline the laws and regulations surrounding cloud computing in China.